 In this post, I’m going to share my favourite SEO tools and tell why you why I like them.
 If you’re looking for the best SEO tools that can help save time and effort from otherwise having to manually do things, continue reading.

-Here’s the list of my recommendations for the best paid and free SEO tools you should start using;
+Here’s the list of my recommendations for the best paid and free SEO tools of 2022

 Tools by Google